 Wambach currently is working with the National Database of Nursing Quality Indicators in development of perinatal indicators, including exclusive breast milk feeding in the hospital post-birth.
 In 2010, Dr. Wambach and Dr. Jan Riordan, Professor Emeritus of Wichita State University published a popular textbook Breastfeeding and Human Lactation, 4th edition.
 She is sought after by national and international organizations for her research and breastfeeding/lactation expertise.
 She is currently finishing a term as Director of Research and Special Projects for the International Lactation Consultant Association (ILCA) Board of Directors and is an invited guest to the American Academy of Nursing Expert Panel on Breastfeeding.

-- Rojjanasrirat, W., Wambach, K., & Nelson, E. (in press).
+- Rojjanasrirat, W., Wambach, K., & Nelson, E. (2012).
 A Pilot Study of Home-Based Videoconferencing for Breastfeeding Support.
 Journal of Human Lactation.

 - Wambach, K., Aaronson, L., Breedlove, G., Domian, E., Rojjanasrirat, W., & Yeh, H. (2011).
 A randomized controlled trial of breastfeeding support and education for adolescent mothers.
 Western Journal of Nursing Research, 33,486-505.
 PMID: 20876551.

 - Rojjanasrirat, W., Wambach, K., Sousa, V., & Gajewski, B. (2010).
 Psychometric evaluation of the Employer Support for Breastfeeding Questionnaire (ESBQ).
 Journal of Human Lactation, 26, 286-296.